lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [x] the right thigh is connected to the robot bus from which can receive commands.
   - [x] like the left arm it has an On/Off switch status and the max charge of the internal battery.
 4. **Dashboard**
-  - [x] implement a function that reports the On/Off status of each part the robot as a report with with line per part that include the part name and the status.
+  - [x] implement a function that navigates the object graph from robot bus and reports the On/Off status of all robot parts, including the robot bus itself, with one line per part and with identation to visualise the tree structure.
-  - [x] implement a function that calculate the total cost to charge all the internal batteries; the cost for one Ah is £0.2.
+  - [x] implement a function that navigates the object graph from robot bus and calculates the total cost to charge all the internal batteries; the cost per one Ah is £0.2.
 5. **Right lower limb and right foot**
   - [x] add a right lower limb and a right foot and connect them to the robot bus.
   - [x] update the the two dashboard reports accordingly.